lightningames/pylnbits/README.md

 # pylnbits

-python library of methods for accessing lnbits.com API or your own install.
+An asyncio/aiohttp python library of methods for accessing lnbits.com API or your own install.

 Getting Started